Cognitive password: Question development

 Questions developed for cognitive password systems are classified as being either fact or opinion based.
 Fact based systems have questions with answers that are considered independent of an individual's feelings such as "What is the name of the high school you attended?".
 Opinion based questions are the opposite and, as the name implies, have answers based on personal opinions such as, "What is your favorite color?"
 Later research developed a set of criteria for question selection which included generalized answerability, number of potential answers, and generalized lack of ambiguity.
 The first criterion suggested that questions should be answerable by all (i.e. not asking "When did you purchase your first home?" because not all users may have purchased homes).
 The second criterion recommended selecting questions with a sufficiently large set of potential answers (i.e. not asking "How many children do you have?" because a majority of people would answer 0, 1 or 2).
 One design goal is to have questions that were as unambiguous as possible (i.e. not asking "How many family members do you have?" as there may be some confusion as to who would be included in that count).
 For creating usable questions one effective criterion is the use of persuasive, engaging questions.

 Older people dealing with the normal cognitive decline of aging may respond well to visual cues.
 Tactile interactions can make technology more accessible.

 Memorability vs. guessability

 A user's ability to correctly recall their password is expected to decrease as time progresses.
 However, the memorability of cognitive passwords remains relatively stable over time with recall rates significantly higher than traditional passwords.
 When fact and opinion-based questions are compared, the fact-based questions are more likely to be correctly remembered than opinion-based questions, but still far more likely than traditional passwords.
-Cognitive questions, with a group averaged as a whole, show relatively high guessability, much higher than traditional passwords but when analyzed individually, certain questions have been shown to have acceptable memorability/guessability ratios.
+On average, cognitive questions show relatively high guessability, much higher than traditional passwords.
+But when analyzed individually, certain cognitive questions have been shown to have acceptable memorability/guessability ratios.